KaseroThePythonista/wordGuessingGame/README.md

 the you win.
 3. if you fail, you'll have two more chances to guess.
 4. if your chances are over, then the program gives you a hint and you'll continue to guess till you win
 5. the program terminates immediately it finds a match.
+Otherwise, it will continue to run.

 i'd appreciate if anyone would download the code for alittle update or advancement.